To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Conroy disputed the notion that the ad undermines the paper’s editorial integrity.

 “We made it clear that this was a depiction of the front page, rather than a real front page of the newspaper,” he said.
-“We had an unusual opportunity here to stretch the traditional boundaries and deliver an innovative ad unit that was designed to create buzz.”

 But Nelson said the ad would prove a turn-off to many subscribers, some of whom he knows had called him to protest.